Skip to main content

 $130NM/$100TM/$65CM

-[NW102] Introduction to Odor/K9 Nose Work©FULL Sue Cox, CNWI and Jaqueline Reardon, CNWI, Assistant: Jessica Daggit.
-6 Weeks.
-This is the next sequence in the program for dog/handler teams who have completed [NW101] NW Foundations: Introduction/Foundation to K9 Nose work©.
+[NW102] Introduction to Odor/K9 Nose Work©.
+FULL Instructors: Sue Cox, CNWI, Jaqueline Reardon, CNWI, and Jessica Daggit, ANWI.
+4 Weeks.
+This is the continuation of the spring [NW102] Introduction to Odor/K9 Nose Work©.
 The instruction provided in this class will follow the methods and foundation of K9 Nose Work©.
 Classes focus on continued teaching and encouraging the development of your dog’s natural scenting abilities by using their desire to hunt for food and/or toys, now paired with NACSW competition odors (Birch/Anise/Clove).
 Searches may be videotaped as part of the educational process.
 Dogs are worked one at a time and must be crated between activities.
 Dogs may be introduced to indoor settings, outdoor settings, and vehicles in addition to continuing work with containers/boxes.
 Note: One dog per handler.
-Class Dates: Apr.
-10, Apr.
-24, May 8, May 22, Jun.
-5, Jun.
-19. Front Training Room.
+Class Dates: July 3, July 17, July 31, Aug.
+7. Front Training Room.

 Class limit: